xdmushui/partner-center-sdk/develop/purchase-azure-reservations.md

 -   Partner Center

-To purchase an Azure Reserved Virtual Machine (VM) Instance using the Partner Center API, you must have one or more deployed Cloud Solution Provider (CSP) Azure subscriptions.
+To purchase an Azure reservation using the Partner Center API, you must have one or more deployed Cloud Solution Provider (CSP) Azure subscriptions.
 If you do not have a CSP Azure subscription, use these basic steps to purchase one:
 -   Get a list of offers for a market.
 -   Create an order for an CSP Azure subscription.
 -   Submit your order.